Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) are a class of Deep Neural Networks (DNNs) that can effectively process and analyze graph-structured data \cite{GNN_survey}.
-GNN generates low-dimensional feature representation (i.e., embedding) for each vertex, which contains both graph topology and vertex feature information.
-These feature representations can be further fed into various downstream graph-related tasks. (i.e., vertex classification \cite{GraphSage_NIPS17,GAT_2018}, link prediction \cite{link_2018,link_2018_nips}, and graph clustering \cite{graph_2018_nips}).
+Graph Neural Networks (GNNs) are a class of Deep Neural Networks (DNNs) that can effectively process and analyze graph-structured data \cite{GNN_survey}, and it is widely used in a variety of graph-related tasks \cite{GraphSage_NIPS17, GAT_2018, link_2018, link_2018_nips, graph_2018_nips}.
 With the increasing size of real-world graph data, it becomes difficult to train a large-scale GNN in a limited memory space.
 Distributed sample-based mini-batch GNN training emerges as a promising solution \cite{DistDGL_IAAA20, DistDglv2-kdd22, Aligraph_VLDB19, AGL_VLDB20, PaGraph_SoCC20, P3_OSDI21, pytorch_directed_VLDB21, GNNLab_EuroSys22, ByteGNN_VLDB22, SALIENTPlus_MLSYS23,Legion_ATC23,BGL_NIDS23}.
 In this training approach, the distributed environment offers ample computational and storage resources for training.
 The sampling reduces the size of the training graph \cite{GraphSage_NIPS17, FastGCN_ICLR18, GraphSAINT_ICLR20}, and the mini-batch training increases the frequency of model update to accelerate model convergence \cite{DistDglv2-kdd22}.

 In a multi-node CPU and GPU heterogeneous training scenario, the training process of GNN and DNN can be divided into the following four steps.
-(1) \Datapartitioning: The input graph data is partitioned into multiple parts for distributed training.
-(2) Batch preparation: The data assigned to each worker is arranged into multiple batches, and each batch is prepared according to the GPU's available memory.
+(1) Data partitioning: The input graph data is partitioned into multiple parts for distributed training.
+(2) Batch preparation: The data assigned to each worker is divided into multiple batches.
 (3) Data transferring: The prepared batch data is transferred to the GPU.
 (4) NN computation: NN computation is performed on the GPU side, including forward and backward propagation and parameter update.